manarimo/ICFPC2017/README.md

 - Yuki Kawata

 ## Our strategy
 Main AI is src/ai/kawatea/cherry_pick.cpp.
-It splits the game into three phase:
+It splits the game into three phases:

 1. First phase: picks rivers that are located near from mines.
 It is not only to maximize the chance to get as many mines as possible, but also to block other players from taking high-efficiency rivers.